Moab is callingAnonymous

 The most accessible section to visit in the park is the Island in the Sky, whereas the remote districts of the Needles and the Maze are cut out for more daring people who are looking for adventure, as these sections are difficult to access.
 On the other hand, the Island in the Sky is more compact and can be covered in a day.

-Hundreds of miles of hiking trails in Canyonlands showcase the park’s history and its cultural and natural features.
-In the Island in the Sky and Needles district, you will find short walks and day hikes, whereas the remote area of the Maze offers plenty of opportunities for backpacking.
+Hundreds of miles of the best hikes in Canyonlands showcase the park’s history and its cultural and natural features.
+In the Island in the Sky and Needles district, you will find short walks and best day hikes, whereas the remote area of the Maze offers plenty of opportunities for backpacking.

 The trails in the park have been marked with rock piles and various signs, so you don’t get lost.
 However, the more remote locations may lack adequate markings, so carrying a map with you can be helpful.